She's a

 In the right months, as a kid,

-jumped into a deep pool from it's span,
+into a deep pool from it's span,

 splashed glee written on everyones face